Unisami/ProspectAI/README.md

 - ProductHunt for providing the data source
 - Hunter.io for email discovery services
 - Notion for database and organization capabilities
-- OpenAI for AI-powered email generation
+- AI Provider for intelligent email generation
 - All contributors and users of this project

 ---